Long, Long Time (The Last of Us): Conception and writing

 "Long, Long Time" was written by The Last of Us series co-creator Craig Mazin and directed by Peter Hoar.
 The Directors Guild of Canada revealed Hoar was assigned to direct an episode in July 2021.
 Hoar had played The Last of Us (2013), the video game on which the series is based, but not its sequel The Last of Us Part II (2020).
 He "dreamed about being part of" the series after it was announced, and was contacted by executive producer Rose Lam about directing an episode.
 Rotten Tomatoes revealed the episode's title in December 2022.
 Mazin wanted the episode to be "a break from fear" of the previous episodes, exploring hopefulness without the constant threat of danger.
-In preparing the episode, Mazin mapped out Bill's area and researched how long natural gas would last in his setup.
+Mazin mapped out Bill's area and researched how long natural gas would last in his setup.
 His original script was "quite a bit longer" than the final episode.
-Hoar's original version was around 77 minutes long; he cut it down to 72 but Mazin insisted they reinserted some elements, resulting in the final 75-minute runtime.
+Hoar's original version was around 77 minutes long; he cut it down to 72 but Mazin insisted they reinsert some elements, resulting in the final 75-minute runtime.
 Hoar felt a 59-minute episode would have failed.
+Deadline published Mazin's script in May 2023, considering it among the year's ten best drama episodes.